 Wrongful death claims give surviving family members access to financial compensation for their loss.
 If someone dies as the result of malicious intent (murder) or an act of negligence, a wrongful death suit may provide survivors with damages to cover costs including the loss of support and service, medical expenses, and more.
 After a tragic loss, a wrongful death claim often provides a sense of justice and closure when a criminal action cannot.

-- Primary beneficiaries.
 Living primary beneficiaries who file actions receive the full amount awarded in the claim.
 These individuals include spouses, children, and parents of the deceased.
 An unlimited amount of these individuals that exist may be named as beneficiaries in a wrongful death lawsuit.
 There cannot be multiple wrongful death lawsuits, so it is critical that every primary beneficiary is notified of their opportunity to participate.

-The procedures governing wrongful death actions are fairly straightforward, but identifying and including beneficiaries can complicate matters.
+The procedures governing wrongful death actions are fairly straightforward.
+However, identifying and including beneficiaries can complicate matters.
 To satisfy Maryland laws, plaintiffs must make a “good faith effort” to notify all possible claimants of the action.
 A good faith effort entails reasonable measures to ascertain the identities of all possible claimants as well as multiple reasonable efforts to contact them.

 After the plaintiff notifies all possible beneficiaries, the case moves forward.
 To prove wrongful death, a claimant must provide evidence of death, the presence of negligence or the intent to injure, and the connection between the defendant’s act and an individual’s death.